• Skip to main content

 Do overnight oats have to be overnight?

 Nope!
-I make thick, creamy overnight oats in with at least 30 minutes in the fridge all the time.
-They do get slightly thicker with more time, but to me, 30 minutes is the bare minimum for overnight oats to be ready to eat.
+I make thick, creamy overnight oats in with at least four hours in the fridge all the time.
+They do get slightly thicker with more time, but four hours is a good minimum for overnight oats to be ready to eat.

 Print